anibridge/anibridge-docs/docs/configuration.md

 !!! info "Webhooks"

     Using the webhooks sync mode will require configuring your library provider (e.g., Plex) to send webhook payloads to AniBridge.
 Refer to the documentation of your library provider for instructions on setting up webhooks.

+    A prerequisite for using webhooks is that the web interface is [enabled](#webenabled) and accessible to the library provider.

+    With webhooks enabled, set your library provider to send webhooks to `/webhook/{provider}`, where `{provider}` is the name of your library provider (e.g., `plex`).

+    Once webhooks are setup, it is recommended to disable the `poll` scan mode as it becomes redundant.

     _Note: not all library providers may support webhooks._